-- ▶ On the legislative front, the US Congress approved a tax package, as part of a year-end appropriations bill, that extends through 2020 many tax provisions that expired in 2017 and 2018 and that were set to expire in 2019.
+- ▶ The US Congress approved a tax package, as part of a yearend appropriations bill, that extends through 2020 many tax provisions that expired in 2017 and 2018 and that were set to expire in 2019.
 Among the extended provisions was the controlled foreign corporation (CFC) look-through rule, the Work Opportunity Tax Credit, and the New Markets Tax Credit.
-The legislation also repealed several taxes enacted as part of the Affordable Care Act in 2010. - ► The US House of Representatives also voted to impeach President Trump on 18 December.
-The next step is for the President to stand trial in the US Senate. - ► The US Treasury Department released several significant regulations related to the Tax Cuts and Jobs Act (TCJA) before year-end.
+The legislation also repealed several taxes enacted as part of the Affordable Care Act in 2010. - The US Senate has begun the impeachment trial of President Trump, after the House of Representatives formally initiated the process by delivering articles of impeachment to the Senate on 15 January. - ➤ The US Treasury Department released several significant regulations related to the Tax Cuts and Jobs Act (TCJA) before year-end.
 These include: - ► Final regulations (T.D.
-9885) on the base erosion antiabuse tax (BEAT) under Internal Revenue Code (IRC) Section 59A.
+9885) on the base erosion antiabuse tax (BEAT) under Internal Revenue Code (IRC)

+- Section 59A.
 The final regulations are generally consistent with the proposed regulations published in December 2018 but do reflect some modifications. - New proposed regulations (REG-112607-19) on the BEAT, which taxpayers may rely on for tax years beginning after 31 December 2017, that would allow taxpayers to elect to waive a deduction for all US income tax purposes to avoid taking it into account as a base erosion tax benefit.
 For more information on the BEAT guidance, see Tax Alert 2019-2154. - ► Final regulations (T.D.
 9882) on determining foreign tax credits (FTCs) under the IRC.
 The final regulations are generally consistent with the proposed regulations published in November 2018 but reflect some important modifications and clarifications. - New proposed regulations (REG-105495-19) addressing the allocation and apportionment of expenses.
-For more information on the FTC guidance, see Tax Alert 2019-2155. - New proposed regulations (REG-122180-18) that would expand the scope of limits on executive compensation deductions enacted as part of the TCJA under IRC Section 162(m).
-For more information on the executive compensation guidance, see Tax Alert 2019-2229. - ➤ The IRS released its 2019-2020 Priority Guidance Plan, which lists areas the IRS hopes to address in the year ahead.
-The latest plan continues to prioritize implementation of the TCJA. - Regarding trade, the situation remains fluid, with the following key developments occurring: - ➤ The House approved the U.S.-Mexico-Canada Agreement (USMCA) on 19 December.
-The trade agreement still must be approved by the Senate.
+For more information on the FTC guidance, see Tax Alert 2019- 2155. - New proposed regulations (REG-122180-18) that would expand the scope of limits on executive compensation deductions enacted as part of the TCJA under IRC Section 162(m).
+For more information on the executive compensation guidance, see Tax Alert 2019-2229. - ► The IRS released its 2019-2020 Priority Guidance Plan, which lists areas the IRS hopes to address in the year ahead.
+The latest plan continues to prioritize implementation of the TCJA. - Regarding trade, the situation remains fluid, with the following key developments occurring: - The Senate approved the US-Mexico-Canada Agreement (USMCA) on 16 January, following the House's approval on 19 December.
+The next step is for Canada's Parliament to pass the agreement, after which the agreement would enter into force, most likely at the end of the year. - ▶ A "Phase One" trade deal with China was signed 15 January.
+The agreement, formalizing a deal reached in December 2019, reduced 15% tariffs on \$120b of Chinese goods to 7.5%, while maintaining tariffs on approximately \$260b of Chinese imports.
+China committed to improving its IP and tech transfer regimes, and to providing better market access for financial services.
+It also committed to \$200b in purchases of US exports over two years.
+Resolving difficult structural issues such as subsidies has been deferred to a Phase II negotiation. - France agreed to postpone its digital services tax until the end of 2020 to allow time for the OECD to try to reach a multilateral agreement on taxation of the digital economy.
+In return, the US agreed to postpone retaliatory duties it had proposed of up to 100% on French products with an approximate trade value of \$2.4b, including cheese, champagne, cosmetics, handbags, and cast-iron cookware.